sparkalow/browser-radar/readme.md

 ### Share urls
 Share urls can be automatically output for sharing with support teams.
 Share urls are simply links to the current page with url encoded user agent strings.
-When viewing the page with a passed user agent string, the passed string will be used to reterive the data.
+When viewing the page with a passed user agent string, the passed string will be used to generate the data.

 Use `data-br-copy-button` attribute on a dom element (probably a button) to cause the share url to be copied to